 Kanopy Dance Company presents new original dance and historical masterworks by its Artistic Directors, local, national, and international choreographers; all linked by the desire to create modern dance and dance-theatre that is engaging, dramatic, beautiful, thought-provoking — revealing the landscape of the human heart.
 Founded in 1976, Kanopy has been under the artistic direction of Robert E. Cleary and Lisa Thurrell since 1995.
 Kanopy Dance Company is a strong regional presence in the Midwest.
 Receiving numerous awards and grants year after year, Cleary and Thurrell create and commission new works for Kanopy Dance.
 They have attracted national and international dancers and choreographers to create premiers, and re-stage dances and physical-theater works for Kanopy Dance

-Li Chiao-Ping Dance (LCPD) was founded in 1990 and has made Madison, Wisconsin its home since 1993.
+Li Chiao-Ping Dance (LCPD) was founded by Artistic Director Li Chiao-Ping in 1990 and has been performing in Dane County, Wisconsin since 1995.
 The company produces three major performances each year and offers workshops and touring programs throughout North America.
-LCPD is dedicated to offering programs of emotionally charged and athletic works with striking visual design and the music of contemporary composers.
-Li Chiao-Ping Dance is also committed to making dance accessible to a variety of people—both as audience members and as participants.
-The company collaborates with K-12 schools to offer free performances for kids and continues to teach movement workshops at senior center communities.
+LCPD is dedicated to producing programs of emotionally charged and athletic works with striking visual design and the music of contemporary composers.
+Li Chiao-Ping Dance is also committed to making dance accessible to a wide variety of people – both as audience members and as participants.
+The company collaborates with K-12 schools schools to offer free performances for kids and continues to teach movement workshops at senior center communities

 Brilliant.
 Beautiful.
 Ballet.
 Madison Ballet brings a fresh and entertaining look at the art of classical ballet.
 Best known for its dazzling production of the holiday classic, The Nutcracker, each season is filled with unforgettable performances.
 From the original steampunk rock ballet, Dracula, to the jazzy Expressions, Artistic Director W. Earle Smith creates ballets that thrill dance fans and new audience members alike.